 Applications for this new funding can be made from Wednesday 1st July 2020, please visit the NHS Learning Support Fund website for more information.
 You can also read their FAQs for more information about the funding available, how to apply and eligibility.

 Find out more funding information for studying nursing, midwifery and the allied health professions in England from the official Council of Deans of Health website.

 Placements are a vital part of your programme and prepare you for entering the work place when you graduate.
-City works in partnership with a range of hospital trusts in London and Essex including The Royal Free Hospital and Barts Health NHS Trust in London and Southend University Hospital in Essex.
-During your course, you will have one primary clinical placement as your main site, as well as rotating through other hospitals to gain greater clinical experience.
+City works in partnership with a range of hospital trusts in London and Essex including the Royal Free Hospital, University College London Hospital, St Mary's Hospital, the Royal London Hospitals, the Whittington Hospital, the Homerton Hospital and the Royal National Orthopaedic Hospital.
+All students spend time in both private and NHS hospitals.
 During clinical placements you will learn through observation and supervised practice, this is then supported by tutorials which allow you to reflect upon practice.

-Whilst on placement you will be fully supported by the University and will receive regular visits by your link lecturer (approximately once a week).
+Whilst on placement you will be fully supported by City and will receive regular visits by your link lecturer.
 You will also have a dedicated placement facilitator within the workplace who will support your development whilst on placement.

-City University London has one of the most well equipped radiography training facilities in the country.
+City, University of London has one of the most well equipped radiography training facilities in the country.
 We offer students a unique environment mirroring many of the facilities you will encounter whilst undertaking your practice placements in the clinical environment, providing a challenging yet supportive environment in which to study.

 The Clinical Skills Centre at our Northampton Square campus includes a fully-equipped X-ray suite containing 2 Vertix general x-ray units, dental equipment allowing students to practise a range of simulated radiographic techniques using equipment similar to that used in most diagnostic imaging departments.
 Techniques can be analysed and refined and students having the ability to review the resulting images.